go-gitea/gitea/docs/content/doc/usage/incoming-email.en-us.md

 ## Configuration

-To activate the handling of incoming email messages you have to configure the `incoming_email` section in the configuration file.
+To activate the handling of incoming email messages you have to configure the `email.incoming` section in the configuration file.

 The `REPLY_TO_ADDRESS` contains the address an email client will respond to.
 This address needs to contain the `%{token}` placeholder which will be replaced with a token describing the user/action.